Zen Martial Arts History

 Origin of the Zen Martial Arts

 The Zen Martial Arts first existed in 1980 as a Taekwondo school located in the back room of Dr. Phil Yip's chiropractic clinic in Gig Harbor, WA.
 The curriculum used by the school was designed by Yip, who pulled from his experience growing up training with only Korean Taekwondo instructor in Hong Kong during his youth.
 He also incorporated Karate and Judo into his school's practices, both of which he had trained in through early adulthood.
 Phil Yip is talked about in more detail in a later section on this page.
+Dr. Yip's school was cofounded by Master Diane Miller, who taught many of the children's classes.

 Richard Stillwagon was an experienced martial artist by the time he began training in Master Yip's school, having prior experience in Wing Chun, Arnis, and Kung Fu weapon practices.
 He approached Zen Martial Arts as a way to be exposed to new styles and to gain additional practice, having no intention of testing through the system.
 However, after many years of training in Master Yip's school as a white belt, he was asked to complete just a few more things to become ready for his black belt test, which he then did.
 In the years to come, he became a major influence on the Zen Martial Arts and its students.
 Three of Master Yip's students in particular received lots of training through Master Stillwagon's own system he developed, the Living Arts.
 These students were Greg Di Loreto, Johanna Windisch, and Clem Hong, all of which later earned their black belts and began teaching either in their instructor's martial arts schools or their own.
 Their instructorship is what elevated Yip to the grandmaster status he holds today.